In this article we will look at:

 - difficulty in swallowing

-At the outset your doctor will ask for your medical history and then perform a physical examination to touch or feel the hernia.
+At the outset, your doctor will ask for your medical history and then perform a physical examination to touch or feel a hernia.
 You may be asked to cough, bend, push, or lift.
-The hernia may get bigger when you do this.
+A hernia may get bigger when you do this.

 In infants or children though, the hernia may not be easily seen, except when the child is crying or coughing.